SucharuRai/festcms2.0/README.md

 # festcms2.0

-This is a fest management system backend made on Django for Aarohan 2020.
+This is a fest management system backend made on Django for Aarohan 2020 by Team Aavishkar.

 To run on your local machine :